 Advantages

-Phase gate reviews provide strong governance and accountability checkpoints
+Phase gate reviews create real accountability checkpoints

 Disadvantages

-Customers see no working product until the very end
+The client sees no working product until the very end

 05 — Decision Framework

 Waterfall, Agile or Hybrid?
-How to Choose
+How to Decide

 Use Waterfall